 This course involves both lecture and laboratory teaching in the area of physical agents used in Physical Therapy.
 These agents include heat, cold, water, electricity and traction.
 Patient, equipment, space, documentation, and self-preparation will also be emphasized.
-(Prerequsite: Matriculation in PTA Program or Permission of Instructor.
+(Prerequisite: Matriculation into PTA program or Permission of Instructor.)

-PTAC114 Therapeutic Exercise
+PTAC115 Therapeutic Exercise

 Students will focus on therapeutic exercise rationale, indications, contraindications.
-Specific equipment, techniques and procedures of therapeutic exercise will be introducted.
+Specific equipment, techniques and procedures of therapeutic exercise will be introduced.
 Students will have opportunity in lab sessions to practice these exercise techniques.
 (Co/Prerequisite: AHLC123)